-First and foremost, don't get intoxicated.
-This may be easier said than done, especially given the fact that Portugal produces some of the world's finest wines.
-While it's certainly ok to enjoy some of the local alcohol, it's also important to remember that drinking so much that you become intoxicated can make you a prime target for thieves.
+Portugal produces some of the world's finest wines and has a thriving nightlife.
+But while it's okay to enjoy some of the local alcohol, it's also important to remember that drinking so much that you become intoxicated can make you a prime target for thieves.

 After all, it's much easier to steal from someone who is not fully alert and aware of their surroundings.
-Enjoy a few drinks, but just know when to say when.
+Enjoy a few drinks, but just know when you have had enough.

-Portugal offers a fabulous nightlife filled with excitement, dancing, partying and, of course, drinking.
+Portugal has a great nightlife with a huge selection of bars, restaurants and clubs.
 While not exclusive to Portugal, hand in hand with the intoxication warning is the threat of drink spiking.

-Obviously, no good can come from this, so take precautions when you are out at a club or bar.
-Always watch your drinks being poured, keep them in your sight at all times and don't accept a drink from a stranger.
+Always watch your drinks being poured, keep them in your sight at all times and never accept a drink from a stranger.

 In 2001, drugs were decriminalized in Portugal, resulting in significant drops in drug-related crime, drug overdoses, and HIV infection.
 However, it's still illegal to have drugs in your possession for personal use and drug usage in general.
 These offensives are treated in a more administrative manner such as a warning, fine or directed into a drug use reduction program.